The Record of Employment on the Web (ROE Web)

 - If the ROE succeeds all validations, the ROE will be issued.

 - If the ROE does not succeed all validations, it will be saved as Draft-Failed.
-The user can then edit the ROE in the proper format (27 or 53 weeks) at which time the Online Form rules will be applied until the ROE is issued.
+The user can then edit the ROE in the proper format (53 weeks) at which time the Online Form rules will be applied until the ROE is issued.

 Creating a new 53 Week ROE using the Online Form